Cornell-MAE-UG/fa25-portfolio-abbymiller1/_projects/2025-heart feedback control.md

 This models the changing inflow from the heart and results in the pressure waveform shown below.
 ![Graphical model showcasing pressure and flow altering with heartbeat modeled as a sinusoidal input]({{ "/assets/images/3260_heartbeat.png" | relative_url }}){:width="600px"}
+Figure 2: Graphical model showcasing pressure and flow altering with heartbeat modeled as a sinusoidal input

 The oscillations represent the heartbeat or pulse rate, and the flowrate is constant whereas the pressure is changing.
 The constant flow represents the heart beating, and the changing pressure shows the windkessel in effect, eventually reaching steady periodic oscillations, or the system’s steady state showcasing a working windkessel effect.